 History of Chickens and Eggs

 Which came first: the chicken or the egg?
 While this age old question may not ever be answered, the history of chickens is pretty well documented.
-The ancestors to the chickens we know today is traced back to ancient Egypt some 3,200 years ago.
+The ancestors to the chickens we know today are traced back to ancient Egypt some 3,200 years ago.
 The birds were originally domesticated for sport; the male chickens, would be forced to fight each other.
 However, it was soon realized that the meat and eggs were good sources of food, and chickens became livestock.
 As people moved throughout the world, chickens moved with them, cementing their place as valuable in the human diet.
 It is believed that chickens came to the New World with Christopher Columbus on his second voyage.

 Chickens are a dual purpose animal, meaning they give two commodities: meat and eggs.
 What is neat about egg production is hens do not need a rooster to be able to lay eggs that are destined for human consumption.
-Since chickens were first domesticated, most people raised their own chickens in their backyards, and was able to sustain themselves with the eggs produced by their flock and the occasional chicken was used for meat.
+Since chickens were first domesticated, most people raised their own chickens in their backyards, and were able to sustain themselves with the eggs produced by their flock and the occasional chicken was used for meat.

 The egg industry began with farmers selling their eggs at the local farmers market.
-As more people moved to the cities and less had their own flocks, it became profitable for farmers to have large numbers of hens and sell the eggs.
+As more people moved to the cities and fewer had their own flocks, it became profitable for farmers to have large numbers of hens and sell the eggs.
 By the 1930’s, laying hens were moved into large houses to keep them safer from predators, and to keep diseases and parasites away from the hens.
 Over the next few decades, more and more research was done to ensure that the hens were healthy, and the eggs that were being produced were as safe as possible.
 The layers were also specially bred to give more eggs during the year.
 Today a hen can lay between 250-300 eggs per year.
 This is thanks to research done at Oregon State University and Dr. Dryden.

 Around the same time the egg industry was taking off, so was the chicken meat industry.
 The development of the broiler was the main beginnings of this commercial industry; the broiler was bred to give more meat, particularly in the breast muscles.
 The fifty years between the 1920’s and 1970’s saw a large expansion in the chicken meat industry.
 The rapid expansion can be credited to vertical integration.
 In the early days, one person owned the hatchery, another person owned the farms, still another owned the feed mills, and a fourth owned the processing plant.
 This caused a lot of inefficiency in the beginning.
 However, with vertical integration, the process from hatching to processing became controlled by a single owner, making it much more efficient and profitable to raise broilers.
 Today’s broilers are much meatier than those from 20 years ago, thanks to research done in genetics and nutrition.